“I think that all Canadians should be involved in these dialogues.” – Survey respondent

 Roundtables are open to the public and of interest to people who are working in the field of diversity and inclusion, actively engaged in discussions about multiculturalism, and/or city-building and urban studies.

-From 2015 to 2016, the CRRF is dedicating the Roundtable program to a six-city series, The Urban Agenda: Race Relations and Multiculturalism in Canadian Cities.
+From 2015 to 2015, the CRRF dedicated the Roundtable program to a six-city series, The Urban Agenda: Race Relations and Multiculturalism in Canadian Cities.

 The Urban Agenda will celebrate the individual and collective success of Canadian Cities as hubs of diversity and models of inclusion, while exploring issues that remain unresolved and identifying emerging challenges.

-In each city, a panel of distinguished thought leaders presents their perspective with an emphasis on the challenges and promises of multiculturalism.
-After the presentations, responders will be invited to put forward their thoughts and questions.
-The proceedings also include a Q&A open to all attendees.
+In each city, a panel of distinguished thought leaders presented their perspective with an emphasis on the challenges and promises of multiculturalism.

 2016 07 11 |The last of the six-series Roundtables | Halifax, NS